tstromberg/goose/README.md

 - Highlights blocked PRs with red indicator
 - Click on PRs to open them in your browser
 - Integrates with Turn API for enhanced blocking detection
-- Cross-platform support (macOS, Linux, Windows)
+- Desktop notifications when PRs become blocked (experimental)

 ## Prerequisites

-- Go 1.21 or later
+- Go 1.21+
 - GitHub CLI (`gh`) installed and authenticated
-- Access to GitHub repositories
-- CGO enabled (required for system tray functionality)
+- CGO enabled
-- Platform-specific build tools for cross-compilation

 ## Installation